open62541/open62541-www/doc/master/_sources/server.rst.txt

                              const UA_NodeId condition,
                              const UA_NodeId conditionSource);

-   /*
-    * Set the LimitState of the LimitAlarmType
+   /* Set the LimitState of the LimitAlarmType
     *
     * @param server The server object
-    * @param conditionId The NodeId of the node representation of the Condition Instance
+    * @param conditionId NodeId of the node representation of the Condition Instance
-    * @param limitValue The value from the trigger node */
+    * @param limitValue The value from the trigger node */ UA_StatusCode
-   UA_StatusCode
    UA_Server_setLimitState(UA_Server *server, const UA_NodeId conditionId,
                            UA_Double limitValue);

-   /*
-    * Parse the certifcate and set Expiration date
+   /* Parse the certifcate and set Expiration date
     *
     * @param server The server object
-    * @param conditionId The NodeId of the node representation of the Condition Instance
+    * @param conditionId NodeId of the node representation of the Condition Instance
-    * @param cert The certificate for parsing
+    * @param cert The certificate for parsing */ UA_StatusCode
-    */
-   UA_StatusCode
    UA_Server_setExpirationDate(UA_Server *server, const UA_NodeId conditionId,
                                UA_ByteString  cert);